-The consolidated financial statements as at and for the year ended 31 December 2016 comprise the Company and its subsidiaries (together referred to as the Group) and the Group's interest in associates and jointly controlled operations.
-The financial statements of the Company as at and for the year ended 31 December 2016 do not include other entities.
+The consolidated financial statements of the company as at and for the financial year ended 31 December 2017 comprise the Company and its subsidiaries (together referred to as the Group) and the Group's interest in associates and jointly controlled operations.
+The financial statements of the Company as at and for the financial year ended 31 December 2017 do not include other entities.